tarantool/graphqlapi/docs/fragments.md

 ### remove_fragment()

-`fragments.remove_fragment(filename)` - function is used to remove GraphQL API fragment from fragments internal cache,
+`fragments.remove_fragment(filename)` - method is used to remove GraphQL API fragment from fragments internal cache,

 where: